ritza-co/internal-articles/docs/scikit-learn-vs-tensorflow-vs-pytorch-vs-keras.md

 ## PyTorch vs. TensorFlow

 **PyTorch** is a deep learning framework with a pythonic and object oriented approach.
-PyTorch debugging is superior to TensorFlow's, with more choices.
+PyTorch has more debugging and testing options than TensorFlow.

 **TensorFlow** is a low-level deep learning library that provides workflows to high-level APIs such as Keras - albeit with less computational power.
 TensorFlow is currently more widely used than PyTorch.

-Consider PyTorch for its many straightened debugging capabilities, if Python is central to your development.
+Consider PyTorch for its many debugging capabilities, if Python is central to your development.

 Consider TensorFlow if you want a library compatible with various coding languages such as C/C++, Java, JavaScript, Go, etc. TensorFlow also has extensive multi-platform support.